vedang-joshi/vedang-joshi.github.io/_pages/about.md

 ## Other stuff

 In my spare time, I enjoy reading crime fiction and medical thrillers.
 I love travelling and meeting new people and have travelled across Europe, through South East Asia and North America.
 I'm a Silver and Gold [Duke of Edinburgh Award](https://www.dofe.org/about/) holder and have hiked extensively in the Western Ghats, India; Dartmoor in Devon; Brecon Beacons, Wales and in the Lake District, Northern England.
-More recently, I'm planning on obtaining a scuba diving licence through the [University of Portsmouth Sub-Aqua Club](https://www.upsac.co.uk/).
+More recently, I'm planning on obtaining [Ocean Diver](https://www.bsac.com/training/learn-to-scuba-dive/ocean-diver-course/#tab-1) certification through the [University of Portsmouth Sub-Aqua Club](https://www.upsac.co.uk/).